 In answer to the military’s need for long-range, mounted and rugged thermal imagers on vehicles, multi-sensor thermal- imaging technology has been developed for combat vehicles.
 These thermal sights aid in rapid identification and threat location for our forces and help in their elimination.

 Protection of Military Bases

 Motion detection is an important element of Automatic Target Recognition (ATR) and perimeter monitoring systems.
 Thermal imaging has become an integral part of these systems because of its ability to operate in all weather conditions.
-Generally, for long range surveillance applications, the images containing the moving target are transmitted to the base station for manual interpretation.
-In short range surveillance, moving target identification (MTI) systemsintelligently recognize if the moving target is a potential enemy target and transmits this information to a firing system.
+Generally, for long-range surveillance applications, the images containing the moving target are transmitted to the base station for manual interpretation.
+In short-range surveillance, a moving target identification (MTI) system intelligently recognizes if the moving target is a potential enemy target and transmits this information to a firing system.

 QUALITATIVE REQUIREMENTS OF THERMAL WEAPON SIGHTS (TWS)

 The military looks for several qualitative requirements in the development of thermal weapon sights.
 The first consideration is always the battle context and the resultant necessity.
 These are followed by technical requirements, some of which are discussed below.

 Accuracy is of paramount importance to soldiers on the battlefields on the ground, in the air, or on the sea.
 For this reason, military forces rely on electro-optical solutions to provide a clear and immediate picture of their expansive surroundings at all times using multiple sensor technologies, together with long-range optics and sensor stabilization.